inaciobanu/Daily-Planner-App/README.md

 * The URL of the GitHub repository, with a unique name and a README describing the project

 ---
-© 2023 edX Boot Camps LLC.
+Readme texts inspired by © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.